Commit 05b84bfe authored by Daniel Stenberg's avatar Daniel Stenberg

 - kerberos security

-active/passive using PORT, EPRT, PASV
+- active/passive using PORT, EPRT, PASV or EPSV

 - single file size information (compare to HTTP HEAD)